The new Ligier European Series finally hits the track at Circuit Paul Ricard this weekend after a delayed start due to the COVID-19 pandemic crisis.

 With grids across the world affected by the ongoing economic and travel impacts of the crisis, the first round’s grid is quite an achievement.

-The Series drawn a field of 16 cars with 11 Ligier JS2 Rs and 5 Ligier JS P4s.
-An opening round marked by diversity with young endurance hopefuls and seasoned drivers that promises to produce great on-track battles.
+The Series has drawn a field of 16 cars with 11 Ligier JS2 Rs and 5 Ligier JS P4s.
+An opening-round marked by diversity with young endurance hopefuls and seasoned drivers that promises to produce great on-track battles.